bulutyazgan/agentverse_conn/TECHSTACK.md

 ### Backend
 - CORS restricts allowed origins
-- Session timeout prevents resource exhaustion
-- Max session limit (100) prevents abuse
 - No authentication (local development only)
+- No session management complexity

 ### Frontend
 - No sensitive data stored in browser